 The ability for clients to engage in core banking activities, such as airtime replenishment, monetary resource transfers, balance monitoring, bill payment, and the submission of unique requests to their financial institution, is facilitated through the utilization of their registered mobile phone, which is linked to their customary bank account.

 Mobile banking differs from mobile payments, which involve the use of a mobile device to pay for goods or services either at the point of sale or remotely, analogously to the use of a debit or credit card to effect an electronic funds transfer at the point of sale (payment method), which is an electronic payment system involving electronic funds transfers based on the use of payment cards, such as debit or credit cards, at payment terminals located at points of sale.

 Unless we talk about value-added services on top of banking, mobile banking and mobile money basics remain the same as in mainstream banking (debit or credit), with nothing beyond.
 Banks are losing out to mobile money services due to their failure to compete with MNOs and MVNOs and their skepticism about opening up their mobile banking services to run side by side with mobile money.

+SMS Mobile Banking and Alert is the simplest, allowing the user to transfer funds, check balances, or access account information via text message.
 Texting terminology varies from bank to bank, but the overall function is generally the same.
-For example, texting “Bal” will obtain the account balance while “Tra” will allow inter-account transfers.
-First user registers and creates trust relationship between their phone number and bank server in order to verify their phone numbers with their bank, but once that’s completed, they can also set up alerts to let them know about balances or other confirmations.
+For example, texting “Bal” will obtain the account balance, while “Tra” will allow inter-account transfers.
+The first user registers and creates a trust relationship between their phone number and the bank server in order to verify their phone numbers with their bank, but once that’s completed, they can also set up alerts to let them know about balances or other confirmations.

 ========================= About the Author =====================